FaxAPI/Fax-REST-API/README.md

 You use the Preview Generate File API to generate preview of the document:

-1. Create a [request](/docs/fax-sending/file-preview/request.md) generate preview of the file:
+1. Create a <a href='/docs/fax-sending/file-preview/request.md' id='file-preview-request' class='anchor' aria-hidden='true'>request</a> generate preview of the file:

 <ul><details><summary><strong>cURL</strong></summary><p>